Reader in Economics

 Matthew is a former government economist, where he advised on issues relating to tax compliance and savings tax policy.
 He graduated with first class honours from the University of Nottingham and attained his PhD at the University of Warwick.
 He has previously held positions at Brunel University London and University of Westminster.

 Matthew is a member of the Tax Administration Research Centre which is a jointly funded ESRC/HMRC centre that brings together tax researchers and practitioners working in tax authorities.
-He is also a member of CESifo and IZA.
+He is an Associate Editor of Public Finance Review and an affiliate of CESifo and IZA.

 Matthew has teaching experience across a wide range of areas in economics and finance.
 He encourages critical thinking, and asks students to challenge their perceptions and understanding.